erizov/Professor/semester_8/lecture_49_sql_fundamentals/indexes/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Indexes for a specific use case (e.g., nearly sorted data)
+7. Optimize Indexes for a specific use case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Indexes
-9. Compare Indexes performance with alternative algorithms on large datasets
+9. Compare Indexes capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)